 The last several years have been busy times for public lawyers.
 This will continue whoever becomes Prime Minister following Boris Johnson’s resignation.
 It is, therefore, critical that researchers have a strong understanding of how they can best engage with and influence politicians and policymakers, and that practitioners appreciate how litigation can best achieve practical change … Continue reading

 New report: Poverty and social rights in Essex By Lyle Barker and Koldo Casla (University of Essex, Human Rights Centre) This blog is a re-post of a piece that initially appeared on the Essex Human Rights Centre blog, available here.
 The blog is reposted with permission and thanks.
 Our new report published today, documents the … Continue reading

 UKAJI April 2022 round-up Here is UKAJI’s round-up of important administrative justice and administrative law related news for April 2022.
 If you have anything to add to this round-up or any future round-ups, please contact Lee Marsons.
 UKAJI makes use of Public Law Project’s UK Constitutional Reform Tracker to put together its round-ups and is … Continue reading

-This month, the Administrative Justice Council (AJC) issued its newsletter for July 2021.
-The newsletter can be found here: https://mailchi.mp/d4da32687f28/newsletter-5558481 The AJC’s website is available here: https://ajc-justice.co.uk/ and the AJC can be followed on Twitter @ajc_justice.
+The Administrative Justice Council has published its April 2022 newsletter and it is available here.
+The AJC’s website is available here: https://ajc-justice.co.uk/ and the AJC can be followed on Twitter @ajc_justice.